By |Last Updated: January 22nd, 2026|7 min read|Categories: Breach, Cybersecurity, Data Exfiltration|

 How to Spot DNS Exfiltration in Your Network

-Because DNS exfiltration is designed to go unnoticed, businesses need systems in place that can monitor and analyze DNS traffic in real-time.
+Because DNS exfiltration is designed to go unnoticed, businesses need to ensure their data loss prevention policy includes putting systems in place that can monitor and analyze DNS traffic in real-time.
 Without visibility into this layer, attackers may quietly extract sensitive data over weeks or months before being discovered.

 However, even though DNS exfiltration is designed to be as unobtrusive as possible, there are still a few red flags that can give you a warning of such an attack in progress.
 These include:

 Any one of these may not confirm an attack, but together they can indicate a suspicious pattern of activity.
-Tools that use behavioral analytics can help detect these early and reduce the risk of data loss.
+Data protection management tools that use behavioral analytics can help detect these early and reduce the risk of data loss.

 How to Prevent DNS Exfiltration

-DNS exfiltration is designed to be subtle, which means that by the time it’s detected, the damage may already be done.
-That’s why prevention needs to start early.
-As part of their data protection management, businesses must take a proactive approach to monitoring DNS activity by looking for the above telltale signs of data exfiltration, as well as be able to respond quickly to shut down attempts before they can be successful.
+Businesses must take a proactive approach to monitoring DNS activity by looking for the above telltale signs of data exfiltration, as well as be able to respond quickly to shut down attempts before they can be successful.
+Key DNS-specific prevention measures include:

 Share This Story, Choose Your Platform!